A myth is often a story told based on past events leading to beliefs that might not necessarily be true.

 ￼Myth number 1.
 They have no emotions.

-They do experience and feel emotions.
+Narcissists do experience and feel emotions.
 Unfortunately, the feelings they do have are often dominated by negative emotions.
 They think of power, control, dominance, anger, annoyance, rage, disgust, boredom and loneliness.
 They also feel shame, jealousy, envy and hatred.
 Aggression, malaise, contempt and greed.
-It’s these emotions that make them so ruthless towards others.
+It’s in these emotions that make them so ruthless towards others.

 Their negative emotions take over their emotions, such as empathy, happiness, joy, sadness, regret, guilt, remorse or love.

-They understand and can mimic and mirror back those positive emotions.
-Some are a lot better at faking feelings they do not have on a genuine level, as they want others to give it to them those emotions they’re lacking within themselves.
+They understand and can mimic positive emotions and mirror back those positive emotions.
+Some are a lot better at faking feelings they do not have on a genuine level, as they want others to echo back to them those emotions they’re lacking within themselves.

 It’s usually in the idealisation stage they feel positive emotions as they gain attention.
 Yet, as these are often feelings from external sources to the narcissist, so they don’t last, and as soon as they perceive attention to be falling away from them, outcomes their envious face, their anger and rage.

 Myth number 2.
 The narcissist misses you.

-If they discard you, they decided you were no longer meeting their needs, and most will already have a new partner waiting when the new isn’t meeting their needs they may come back to you and try to hoover you, not because they want you, but because they believe the new isn’t meeting their needs and now you can.
+If they discard you, they decide you are no longer meeting their needs, and most will already have a new source of supply waiting.
+When the new isn’t meeting their needs, they may come back to you and try to hoover you, not because they want you, but because they believe the new isn’t meeting their needs, and now you can.